What is Engineering Mathematics?

 The key technical skill of an engineering mathematician is mathematical modelling.
 Problem solving of this kind is best learnt by hands-on experience, so that's how we teach it: using case-study applications spanning engineering, the life sciences, medicine, climate science, energy, data science, robotics and more.
 Mathematical modelling units feature in all our degree programmes.
 In these you'll work in teams to tackle challenging, open-ended problems, putting theory into practice.

 Fourth year MEng students have the opportunity to consolidate modelling skills in an extensive individual project.
 Every project focuses on a genuine scientific, technological or industrial problem, many devised by students themselves.
 This showcase for your degree, can often lead to papers in scientific and engineering journals, PhD research or work in industry.
-A selection of final year projects how how Engineering Mathematics can tackle a wide variety of real-world problems.

 Besides enhanced career prospects, you'll get a great student experience:-